yuriqdev/WinCCflexLogViewer/README.md

 # WinCCflexLogViewer

-WinCCflexLogViewer is a lightweight and simple-to-use WinCC Flexible and TIA Portal Data log Viewer / Analyzer.
+WinCCflexLogViewer is a lightweight and simple-to-use archive Data log Viewer / Analyzer.

+It is compatible with archives created with the WinCC (TIA Portal) Panel or PC Runtime as well as with the WinCC flexible Panel or PC Runtime.

 Supports CSV (*.csv, *.txt) and SQLite (*.rdb) Siemens data log formats.

 Allows to export parsed log data to CSV file (for further analysis, printing e.g.), print selected curves.